i Invest in Housing

 THE SOLUTION

-To help address the funding problem we have designed a market research program to determine the market acceptance of Affordable Housing Bonds and whether homeowners will buy into the Secondary Suite Incentive program where they can receive $40,000 for putting an affordable rental suite on their property.
+To help address the affordable funding problem we have designed a market research program to determine the market acceptance of Affordable Housing Bonds and whether homeowners will buy into the Secondary Suite Incentive program where they can receive $40,000 for placing or adding an affordable rental suite on their property.

 Affordable Housing Portable

 Community Outreach.
-We will set up a community booth at prominent locations throughout the fall and our volunteer Affordability Ambassadors will engage with the community and share the Four Pillars approach to affordable housing development.
+Four Pillars Community Housing will set up a community booth at prominent locations throughout the fall and our volunteer Community Housing Ambassadors will engage with the community and share the Four Pillars approach to affordable housing development.
 The goal is to get 50,000 respondents to our surveys.

-Teams will set up at plazas, church and shopping mall parking lots and indoor community booths, Farmers Markets and other venues. throughout the summer.
+Trained Community Housing Ambassadors will set up at multiple venues: plazas, church and shopping mall parking lots and indoor community booths, Farmers Markets and other venues. throughout the summer.
 The team will also hold Lunch & Learn events to further spread the word about ‘Building Solutions to the Housing Crisis’.

 Four Pillars